Jieyab89/OSINT-Cheat-sheet/README.md

 # OSINT for Red Team

+- [AutoRecon](https://github.com/AutoRecon/AutoRecon) AutoRecon is a multi-threaded network reconnaissance tool which performs automated enumeration of services.
+And recommend for OSCP
+- [web-check](https://web-check.as93.net/) Awesome web tool for enumerate web and information gathering
 - [PayloadsAllThePDFs](https://github.com/luigigubello/PayloadsAllThePDFs) A list of crafted malicious PDF files to test the security of PDF readers and tools
 - [resourcehacker](https://www.angusj.com/resourcehacker/) Decompiler tools and change the icon logo for application
 - [php exeoutput](https://www.exeoutput.com/) make your php script to executable file. php compiler for windows